thevermeer/pg_ts_semantic_headline/README.md

 The overall solution to all 4 of the above problems, derived in the various _Approach_ sections above comes together, both from the implementation of a table with 2 pre-computed columns for more efficiecnt search AND content retrieval.
 Therefore, our solution consists of:

 ### Core Functions
-- `TS_SEMANTIC_HEADLINE (content TEXT, search_query TSQUERY, options TEXT DEFAULT ' ')` is a 1:1 replacement of ther built-in `ts_headline` function that improves the highlighting of TSQuery search to fully respect the internal semantics of full-text boolean operators, including phrase highlighting, and excluding partial matches.
+- `TS_SEMANTIC_HEADLINE ([config REGCONFIG,] content TEXT, search_query TSQUERY, options TEXT DEFAULT ' ')` is a 1:1 replacement of ther built-in `ts_headline` function that improves the highlighting of TSQuery search to fully respect the internal semantics of full-text boolean operators, including phrase highlighting, and excluding partial matches.
-- `TS_FAST_HEADLINE (haystack_arr TEXT[], content_tsv TSVECTOR, search_query TSQUERY, options TEXT DEFAULT ' ')` function, which, when using prerealized TSVector and TEXT[] columns, delivers highlighting 5-10 times FASTER than the built-in `ts_headline` function.
+- `TS_FAST_HEADLINE ([config REGCONFIG,] haystack_arr TEXT[], content_tsv TSVECTOR, search_query TSQUERY, options TEXT DEFAULT ' ')` function, which, when using prerealized TSVector and TEXT[] columns, delivers highlighting 5-10 times FASTER than the built-in `ts_headline` function.
-- `TSP_QUERY_MATCHES (haystack_arr TEXT[], content_tsv TSVECTOR, search_query TSPQUERY, match_limit INTEGER DEFAULT 5)` function, which converts a fuzzy, stemmed search into the exact phrase matches from the actual text, as well as the word positions of the match within the source text.
+- `TSP_QUERY_MATCHES ([config REGCONFIG,] haystack_arr TEXT[], content_tsv TSVECTOR, search_query TSPQUERY, match_limit INTEGER DEFAULT 5)` function, which converts a fuzzy, stemmed search into the exact phrase matches from the actual text, as well as the word positions of the match within the source text.
 While this is used internally for fast headlines, the ability to convert fuzzy search into esxact matches is a useful capability that may extend other systems.

 ### TSQuery, TSPQuery and Query Formation
-- `TO_TSPQUERY` - a 1:1 replacement for the built-in `TO_TSQUERY` which treats special character delimited strings in the same fashion as `TSP_INDEXABLE_TEXT`.
+- `TO_TSPQUERY([config REGCONFIG,], query_string TEXT)` - a 1:1 replacement for the built-in `TO_TSQUERY` which treats special character delimited strings in the same fashion as `TSP_INDEXABLE_TEXT`.
 Accepts a well-formed query string with valid TSQuery operators and syntax.
-- `PHRASETO_TSPQUERY` - a 1:1 replacement for the built-in `PHRASETO_TSQUERY` which treats special character delimited strings in the same fashion as `TSP_INDEXABLE_TEXT.
+- `PHRASETO_TSPQUERY([config REGCONFIG,], query_string TEXT)` - a 1:1 replacement for the built-in `PHRASETO_TSQUERY` which treats special character delimited strings in the same fashion as `TSP_INDEXABLE_TEXT.
 Accepts a human-readable phrase and .

 ### TSVector, TSPVector and Lookup Index Formation
-- `TO_TSPVECTOR` - a 1:1 replacement for the built-in `TO_TSVECTOR` which treats special character delimited strings in the same fashion as `TSP_INDEXABLE_TEXT`.
+- `TO_TSPVECTOR([config REGCONFIG,], string TEXT)` - a 1:1 replacement for the built-in `TO_TSVECTOR` which treats special character delimited strings in the same fashion as `TSP_INDEXABLE_TEXT`.
 Internally, we transform TEXT IN -> `UNACCENT`-> `TSP_INDEXABLE_TEXT` -> `TO_TSVECTOR`.

 ### PostgreSQL Text Search Type Coersion
-- `TSQUERY_TO_TSVECTOR` - Given a TSQuery, the function returns a table of rows, with each row representing a TSQuery phrase and a TSVector representation of that phrase.
+- `TSQUERY_TO_TSVECTOR([config REGCONFIG,] input_query TSQUERY)` - Given a TSQuery, the function returns a table of rows, with each row representing a TSQuery phrase and a TSVector representation of that phrase.
 Too useful.
-- `TSQUERY_TO_TABLE` - Decomposes a TSQuery into a table of lexemes and their positions.
+- `TSQUERY_TO_TABLE(config REGCONFIG, input_query TSQUERY)` - Decomposes a TSQuery into a table of lexemes and their positions.
-- `TSVECTOR_TO_TABLE` - Decomposes a TSVector into a table of lexemes and their positions.
+- `TSVECTOR_TO_TABLE(input_vector TSVECTOR)` - Decomposes a TSVector into a table of lexemes and their positions.

 ### Fast-Lookup Table (Optional)
 - An optional table schema for faster indexing, implementing both a TSVector column for fast lookup, and a TEXT[] array column for fast content retrieval.
 Without the table, the work herein is valuable in order to improve the phrase semantics of `ts_headline`; the pre-realization of the TEXT[] array is a necessary feature of the 5x-10x performance gains we have made in this work.
 For maximal performance, recommend using both a TSVector column and a TEXT[] array column in your lookup table.
 The TEXT[] array is used for fast lookup.